16 Great Reasons to Visit Brasov, Romania in 2025

 Apart from Tâmpa, which offers undeniably the best view of the whole city, there are a few other places where you can go to enjoy a view from the top.

-My favorite place is near the Black Tower (Turnul Negru) not far from the old town and Şchei neighborhood.
+My favorite place is near the Black Tower (Turnul Negru), not far from the old town and Şchei neighborhood.
 The location on top of the Warthe hill offers a great view of the Black church, the Council’s square, and the surrounding old town.
-A little bit up from the tower you will find a belvedere, close to the road that leads to Poiana Brașov.
-Not far away you can find the White Tower, a medieval watchtower, and also a museum.
+A little bit up from the tower, you will find a belvedere, close to the road that leads to Poiana Brașov.
+From there, it’s a ten-minute walk to the White Tower, another medieval watchtower.

 14. Rasnov Citadel and its legend